Precious (film): Marketing

 The film's director, Lee Daniels, stated that he was initially "embarrassed" to screen Precious at the Cannes Film Festival because he felt that it would show African Americans in a negative light, due to its content.

 Precious was screened during the 2009 Sundance Film Festival from January 15, 2009, until January 25 in Park City, Utah.
-At Sundance, Precious was listed under its original title of Push: Based on the Novel by Sapphire; however, the title was later altered to avoid confusion with another 2009 film entitled Push.
+At Sundance, Precious was originally listed under the title Push: Based on the Novel by Sapphire; the title was later modified to avoid confusion with another 2009 film entitled Push.
 Precious appeared in the Un Certain Regard, an award section recognising unique and innovative films, at the 62nd Cannes Film Festival in May 2009.
 At Cannes, the film received a fifteen-minute standing ovation from the audience after the film was screened.

 Daniels commented that, at first he was "embarrassed" to show Precious at Cannes because he did not want "to exploit black people" and wasn't sure if he "wanted white French people to see our world".
 After the success at Preciouss screenings at Sundance, reporters took note that the film could mirror the success of other films that had been screened and praised at the festival.
 S. James Snyder, of Time, compared Precious's success at Sundance to that of 2008's The Wrestler and Slumdog Millionaire; both films later were nominated for multiple Academy Awards, and Slumdog itself won Best Picture at the 81st Annual Academy Awards.

 Winfrey used her status as both a celebrity and a media personality to give the film what was described by Ben Child of The Guardian, as a "high-profile promotional push."
 At a press conference Winfrey announced her intention to lead a promotional campaign on behalf of Precious along with her other various platforms, hoping to be able to "bring in different audiences" by promoting the film on her show, in her magazine and on her satellite-radio channel.
 Katie Walmsley of CNN remarked, based on the film's positive reception at the Toronto Film Festival, that the film "at the very least, the [Toronto] award will guarantee "Precious" substantial distribution, as well as exposure for two-time director Daniels."
 The trailer for Precious was shown during previews of the film's producer Perry's film I Can Do Bad All By Myself in September 2009.